submariner-io/submariner-website/src/content/getting-started/_index.en.md

 ### The Broker

-The Broker is an API that all participating clusters are given access to, and where two objects are exchanged via CRDs:
+The Broker is an API that all participating clusters are given access to, and where two objects are exchanged via CRDs in `.submariner.io`:

-* Cluster(.submariner.io): defines a participating cluster and its IP CIDRs.
+* Cluster: defines a participating cluster and its IP CIDRs.
-* Endpoint(.submariner.io): defines a connection endpoint to a cluster, and the reachable cluster IPs from the endpoint.
+* Endpoint: defines a connection endpoint to a cluster, and the reachable cluster IPs from the endpoint.

 The Broker must be deployed on a single Kubernetes cluster.
 This cluster’s API server must be reachable by all Kubernetes clusters connected by Submariner.
 It can be a dedicated cluster, or one of the connected clusters.